belle2/basf2/online_book/fundamentals/hep_analyses.rst

 Beam Pipe
-    The beam pipe itself is not an anctive part of the detector, but plays the crucial role of separating the detector from the interaction region, which is located in the low-pressure vacuum of the superKEKB rings.
+    The beam pipe itself is not an anctive part of the detector, but plays the crucial role of separating the detector from the interaction region, which is located in the low-pressure vacuum of the SuperKEKB rings.
 It is a cylindrical pipe designed to be as thin as possible in order to minimize the particle's energy loss in it, but it also assolves the scope of absorbing part of the soft X-rays emitted by the beams, that represent a major source of noise for the innermost detector, the PXD.